oracle-livelabs/goldengate/ogg-core/ogg-test-data-replication-process/ogg-test-data-replication-process.md

 ### Prerequisites
 This lab assumes that you have:
-- the appropriate database privileges to be able to execute the commands in the Admin Client.
+- The appropriate database privileges to be able to execute the commands in the Admin Client.
-- completed the tasks in **Lab - Enable Trandata, Add Heartbeat and Checkpoint Tables**.
+- Completed the tasks in **Lab - Enable Trandata, Add Heartbeat and Checkpoint Tables**.
-- completed the tasks in **Lab - Add Extract**.
+- Completed the tasks in **Lab - Add Extract**.
-- completed the tasks in **Lab - Add Replicat**.
+- Completed the tasks in **Lab - Add Replicat**.
-- ensured that there are a few committed DML (INSERT, UPDATE, OR DELETE) transactions in the `EMPLOYEES` table.
+- Ensured that there are a few committed DML (INSERT, UPDATE, OR DELETE) transactions in the `EMPLOYEES` table.

 ## Task 1: Test the Data Replication